Science (journal)

 Science is the peer-reviewed academic journal of the American Association for the Advancement of Science (AAAS) and one of the world's top academic journals.
 It was first published in 1880, is currently circulated weekly and has a subscriber base of around 130,000.
 Because institutional subscriptions and online access serve a larger audience, its estimated readership is over 400,000 people.

-Science is based in Washington, D.C., United States, with a second office in Cambridge, UK.
+Science is based in the District of Columbia, United States, with a second office in Cambridge, England, United Kingdom.

 Contents

 The major focus of the journal is publishing important original scientific research and research reviews, but Science also publishes science-related news, opinions on science policy and other matters of interest to scientists and others who are concerned with the wide implications of science and technology.
 Unlike most scientific journals, which focus on a specific field, Science and its rival Nature cover the full range of scientific disciplines.
 According to the Journal Citation Reports, Sciences 2024 impact factor was 45.8.

 Studies of methodological quality and reliability have found that some high-prestige journals including Science "publish significantly substandard structures", and overall "reliability of published research works in several fields may be decreasing with increasing journal rank".

 Although it is the journal of the AAAS, membership in the AAAS is not required to publish in Science.
 Papers are accepted from authors around the world.
 Competition to publish in Science is very intense, as an article published in such a highly cited journal can lead to attention and career advancement for the authors.
 Fewer than 7% of articles submitted are accepted for publication.